jweyrich/sslpkix/README.md

 # Description

 A dead simple to use C++ wrapper for handling digital certificates using OpenSSL.

 # Dependencies

-OpenSSL 0.9.8 or newer, including OpenSSL 1.1.
+OpenSSL 3.5.0 or newer.

 # How to build